gbarbon/clear/examples/visualization/isolated_bug/README.md

 - `bad_prop_ISOLATED_unclean.aut` : file required by the *CLEAR analyser*
 - `bad_prop_ISOLATED_unclean.prd` : file required by the *CLEAR analyser*
 - `bad_prop_ISOLATED_res-dump.autx` : counterexample LTS with neighbourhoods,
     required by the *CLEAR visualizer*
+- `cexp_dump.aut` : example counterexample trace that can be loaded in the 3D
+                    LTS representation with the *CLEAR visualizer*